tomwillfixit/awx-on-swarm/README.md

 ![awx](img/awx.png)

 I'm a huge fan of Ansible and have been writing playbooks and roles for the past year.
-Typically I run these locally from a laptop but in 2018 would like to do things a little more "enterprisey" ?
+Typically I run these locally from a laptop but in 2018 would like to do things a little more "enterprisey".
 AWX is a really nice OpenSource frontend for ansible based on Ansible Tower.
 Since we rely on ansible for rolling out new environments we would like AWX to be HA.
 Docker Swarm is a nice fit for keeping our AWX stack running and healthy.

 The stack has been split into 2 parts :